freddyz/computerscare-vcv-modules/doc/poly-utilities.md

 Re-route the channels of a polyphonic signal.
 If you select an input channel that is higher than the highest available channel of the input signal, the output voltage will be 0.

+## Soly Pequencer

+Sequentially output the individual channel voltages of a polyphonic signal.
+Connecting a polyphonic signal to the clock input allows for multiple independent sequences.
+Polyphonic reset channels beyond the number of channels of the clock signal are ignored.
+I think that the clock/reset buttons will apply to all channels.

 ## Toly Pools

 * Display input channel count